bobbycxy/gpt-from-scratch/README.md

 In my sixth phase, I implemented Rotational Positional Encoding.
 Understanding the math was quite challenging.
 Being bias for action, I copied the implementation of LLama's RoPE (precompute_freqs_cis(), reshape_for_broadcast(), apply_rotary_emb()), albeit with a tweak to suit the 3D dimension of the input and attention matrices.
 At the same time, to validate that it works, I did up a jupyter notebook to visualise how it works.

+In my seventh phase, I rewrote the optimizer function to apply regularization arguments like weight decay to specific layers of the model.
+Namely, layeres that tend to have weights updated during training, and which have at least 2 dimensions.
+That's because trainable layers with 1 dimension tend to be biases, and trainable layers with least 2 dimensions tend to be fully connected layers.
+Why is that the case?
+Overfitting usually happens in the weight matrices.
+The bias, however, do not contribute to the curvature of the model so there is usually little point in regularising them.
+This is something which Andrew Ng teaches - _"Usually weight decay is not applied to the bias terms...
+Applying weight decay to the bias units usually makes only a small different to the final network, however"_.

 ### Next steps

 - Deep dive on the poor results for MLM when using BPE tokenizer